jakob-bagterp/browserist/docs/user-guide/performance/parallelisation.md

 ---
-title: How to Run Multiple Browsers in Parallel for Web Scraping
+title: How to Run Multiple Browsers in Parallel
-description: Learn how to speed up your browser automation with Browserist by running multiple browsers in parallel using asynchronous, multi-threading, or multi-processing methods.
+description: Learn how to speed up your web scraping and browser automation with Browserist by running multiple browsers in parallel using asynchronous, multi-threading, or multi-processing methods.
 Includes code examples.
 tags:
     - Tutorial
     - Performance